DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/4_ef.md

 weight: 5
 ---

 Welcome to Quickstart 4 for Duende IdentityServer!
+In this quickstart you will move configuration and other temporary data into a database using Entity Framework.

 {{% notice note %}}